flashbots/mev-share/README.md

 ## Current architecture and APIs

 The MEV-share design is actively being developed.
-You can find the latest architecture diagram in `./architecture.md` and individual API specifications can be found in the corresponding files in `/specs`.
+You can find the latest architecture diagram in `./architecture.md` and individual API specifications can be found in the `/specs` folder.
+See `/bundles` for bundle APIs and `/events` for event streaming APIs (each version has its own file).

-Concretely, MEV-share introduces a new RPC `mev_sendBundle` to support privacy settings, validity conditions, and complex bundle bodies.
-This RPC is used for interfaces (1), (3), and (4) above.
+Concretely, MEV-share extends the bundle API to support privacy settings, validity conditions, and complex bundle bodies.
+This API is used for interfaces (1), (3), and (4) above.
 (2) is handled by a new streaming endpoint and (5) is at the discretion of the block builder, but must fulfill the validity conditions.

 ## Open Questions and Contributions